hlbao/personal_site/content/post/my-random-notes-when-i-read-papers/index.md

   focal_point: Smart
   preview_only: false
 ---
 Reading papers is my daily task.
-Some of them are particularly interesting and useful -- inspiring me a lot.
-I will regularly update this page to include my review, comments, and random thoughts when I encounter these extraordinary papers luckily.
-Feel free to contact me for any discussions -- Random thoughts are not formal academic articles, so be tolerant of the format :)[](https://docs.google.com/document/d/1sT-oseC9EVJUbXNXmLZn2tWmftyoFkYumTtr-7voH4A/edit?usp=sharing)
+They build my social insights and methodological thinking.
+I am also careful to read too much into prior work because it might kill my creativity.
+Thus, I value the paper selection -- I appreciate the work which really inspires me.
+I will regularly update this page to collect and include my review, comments, and random thoughts when I encounter these inspiring papers luckily.
+Feel free to contact me for any discussions -- Random thoughts are not formal academic articles, so be tolerant of the format :)

 [Notes on West, Jevin D., and Carl T. Bergstrom.
 "Misinformation in and about science." *Proceedings of the National Academy of Sciences* 118.15 (2021).](https://docs.google.com/document/d/1sT-oseC9EVJUbXNXmLZn2tWmftyoFkYumTtr-7voH4A/edit?usp=sharing)